 But the real traffic is where the video content is.
-Your Instagram feed is constantly populated by brands talking about their USPs or advertising their products, and this can get monotonous quickly.
+Your Instagram feed is constantly populated by brands talking about their USPs or advertising their products, which can get monotonous quickly.

-What sets some brands apart from the others is the way they present their content.
-According to 71% of marketers, video content performs better than any other form of content when it comes to conversion rates.
+What sets some brands apart from others is the way they present their content.
+According to 71% of marketers, video content performs better than any other form of content regarding conversion rates.

 How to Select Your Video Format?

 Given that videos perform better on Instagram than static images, it is an easy choice to get more video content in your social media plan for Instagram.
 Several online tutorials can give you easy ideas on how to make a video with pictures and music.

 But Instagram has a host of different video formats for the platform, each with its unique purpose and target audience.
 How do you go about making videos that would be perfect for each of these formats?

 When you seek out information on Instagram marketing and the nitty-gritty that comes with it, you would realize that there are five formats of Instagram videos that are non-promoted such as in-feed Instagram video post, Instagram story, IGTV, Instagram Live, and the latest addition of Reels.

 Depending on what you are creating content for – brand or individual – you can pick a video format that works out the best for you.
 Here is our breakdown of every format, its specifications, and the relevance of usage.